 We don’t have to confine ourselves to brushes alone.
 Why not try other mark making devices such as a palette knife for laying on the paint, or for scraping it off!
 Dabbing and daubing with a sponge or some kitchen towel can create an interesting effect.

 Basically anything that creates a mark is worth trying.
 You never know what discoveries you may find through experimenting.
 These discoveries may lend themselves to the textures and patterns that you might find in your autumn garden.

 You may just want to make your mark through some observational drawing.
 Why not draw a corner of your garden or a view through the window.
 Then if you wanted to take it a step further, you could lay over a wash of watercolour paint to bring your drawing to life!
 If you’re lucky enough to live in the countryside, it can be fun to head out for an autumn walk and stop to paint what you see, while you’re there you could take a photograph to work on in the comfort of your own home.
+Even if you're not a country dweller you can experience such wonders in your local park.
 When the air starts to turn chilly and the leaves are turning golden, we love to settle in for a cosy painting session to create beautiful works of art.

 Why not have a go at painting nature studies, such as; acorns, autumn fruits, field maple, horse chestnuts, sycamore leaves, thistle down.
 You may prefer to paint autumn flowers such as; Chinese Lanterns, Dahlias, Geraniums, Lilies, Orchids, Japanese Anemones.